You are here

 Karen Ann Myers takes art to the bedroom with thought-provoking contemporary paintings

 Karen Ann Myers may be the assistant director of the Halsey Institute of Contemporary Art, but her own career as a contemporary artist is also taking off—last year, she was named one of Oxford American magazine’s “100 Under 100: The New Superstars of Southern Art.”
 With an MFA in painting and women’s studies coursework under her belt, she’s become known for tackling topics of femininity and identity in her portraits of scantily clad young women in their bedrooms.
+On February 1, her solo exhibition, “Mouthful of Diamonds,” goes up at Robert Lange Studios.

 On her latest exhibit: The paintings are therapeutic in a way.
 It’s me trying to understand what it means to be a young woman in contemporary society.
-I think of all my paintings as self-portraits.
+I think of all my paintings as self portraits.
 My friends are stand-ins for myself.

 Her almost career: I actually decided on pharmacy, but it was just so boring.
 As a pharmacy intern, I became obsessed with the variety of colors and structures of the pills.
 I would arrange them into patterns on the tray while filling prescriptions.